ryan258/ideaforge/HANDBOOK.md

 - AI Integration: Currently, the AI suggestions are simulated.
 Encourage students to think critically about the suggestions as if they were AI-generated.
 - Persona Detail: The current persona generation is basic.
 Have students expand on the generated personas with more detailed characteristics.
 - Progress Saving: The app doesn't yet save progress between sessions.
 Consider having students document their ideas and personas externally as they work.
+- Partial Implementation: The Anvil, Workshop, and Finishing Touch sections have basic structures implemented.
+Full functionality for these sections is coming soon.
+Use the current structures as starting points for class discussions and activities.
+- Social Media Content Generation: This feature is not yet fully implemented.
+Have students brainstorm and create content ideas manually based on their refined concepts.

 ## Feedback and Improvements